-Most listings are in the $30's per square foot per year.
-The Westlake Village submarket is going through a a rise in rates.
-In the last 3 months, the median rate rose $10 per sqft per year.
-That's a 32% rise in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Westlake Village region is going through a an increase in rates.
+In the last 3 months, the median rate increased $10 per sqft per year.
+That's a 34% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Westlake Village submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Westlake Village region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 11 listings have been posted online, which means listings might be going fast.
+In the last 90 days, 18 listings have been posted online, which means new listings most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 111% of the available leases in the Westlake Village are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 8,820 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this region are approximately 3 floors.
-Most buildings in this area were built in 1989 and are Class A.
+Even though the median size is 3,690 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are approximately 2 floors.
+Most buildings in this market were built in 1989 and are Class A.